andreagiassi/microservice-rbac-user-management/README.md

 Goal of this project is to offer a generic user's data management microservice.

 This microservice can offer a good and solid starting point for managing your accounts.
-Thanks to this Role Based Access Control implementation it's easy to define roles and permissions for your specific application and subsequently apply these access rules on the users.
+Thanks to this Role Based Access Control implementation it's easy to define roles and permissions for your specific application/prototype and subsequently apply these access rules on the users.

 This project lends itself very well to implement new prototypes or to create new solutions based on microservice architecture.